ViniciuzzzzzYk/universalVInix/README.md

--- Universal Vex Hub Script with Tabs and Improved Features -- Includes BAB Farm (teleport autofarm), fixed Fly, and organized tabs for Universal, Build A Boat, Gunfight
+-- Universal Vex Hub Script - All features in a single tab (no tabs) -- Includes BAB Farm, Gunfight ESP, Team Check, Aimbot, and other features unified in one GUI

 local VexHub = {}